 Supporting neurological disorders research

-The neurological disorders specialty supports the set up and delivery of clinical research in the NHS in epilepsy, multiple sclerosis, headache, neuro-muscular disease, neurological infections such as encephalitis and the normal development of the nervous system.
+The CRN Neurological Disorders Specialty Group supports the set up and delivery of clinical research in the NHS in epilepsy, multiple sclerosis, headache, neuro-muscular disease, neurological infections such as encephalitis and the normal development of the nervous system.
 By promoting high quality clinical research we aim to increase the understanding of the causes of these conditions, and improve the prevention, detection, care and treatment for people suffering from them.

 Our local teams of research staff are specialists in facilitating the set up and recruitment to neurological disorders studies in England.
 We have substantial experience of supporting all types of research studies including complex and multi-centre clinical interventions.

 We also work closely with the Dementias and Neurodegeneration Specialty - which covers dementias, Parkinson’s disease, motor neurone disease and Huntington’s disease - to deliver high quality collaborative research.

 Who we are

 As well as providing research delivery staff, we also bring together highly engaged NHS consultants and clinical academics from top UK universities, bringing both clinical and academic expertise to your research.
 Our experts in the CRN Specialty Group can advise on delivering your neurological disorders study in the NHS and in particular geographic regions.